ux-at-icfnext/child-welfare/_pages/styles/grids.md

 - __.usa-footer__ is used to controll the width of the footer.
 This is controlled through `$theme-footer-max-width`.
 - __.usa-identifier__ is used to controll the width of the identifier.
 This is controlled through `$theme-identifier-max-width`.

 For this design the banner, header, footer and identifier have all be set to widescreen (1400px).
-The grid container is left to the default desktop (1024px).
+The grid container uses the desktop-large(1200px).

 ### Theme settings
 Please refer to the [Theme Settings](https://designsystem.digital.gov/documentation/settings) documentation for more information on how to work with the settings file.